Study: A Father's Important Role in His Child's Language Development

 - If your baby says something incorrectly, mention the right word or words immediately after.

 - Read widely and often.
-Exposure to books have been proven to heighten interest in reading and the language, as well as build a healthy habit from young.
+Exposure to books has been proven to heighten interest in reading and the language, as well as build a healthy habit from young.

 - Children learn best when their interest level is in place, so get creative and have fun!